Alabaster’s Ink Well dwells in the lift of beauty, imagination, and truth. Today’s focus is beauty.

 Keats, who died young and his faith unknown, wrote in the Ode to a Grecian Urn that truth and beauty are equal.
 “Beauty is truth, truth beauty, //—that is all Ye know on earth, and all ye need to know.”
 Fyodor Dostoyevsky wrote in The Brothers Karamazov, “Beauty is the battlefield where God and Satan contend for the hearts of men.”

-promoted the poet Hannah Moore to employ beautiful and potent words to turn the imaginations of the English people.[1]
+William Wilberforce, the key figure who persuaded English thinking to revile slavery, promoted the poet Hannah More to employ beautiful and potent words to turn the imaginations of the English people.[1]
 (Slavery, A Poem)

 The beauty of a sunset, the sparkle of sun on ice after a dreary winter storm, diamonds on an ocean wave, rivulets of rock in a mountain cave—we all gasp and try to grasp the moment where heaven draws its curtain back and we see something beyond the ordinary of plodding earth.
 Beauty draws us; imagination transports us; truth transforms us.